 How to Become a Member of the 800 Credit Score Club

-We have all heard that popular song "All About That Bass" — well we are here to tell you it is "All About That Credit Score."
+We have all heard that popular song "All About the Bass" — well we are here to tell you it is "All About the Credit Score."
 If you are fixing your credit, chances are you have seen your credit score and it is not good.
 According to CNN Money, the average U.S. credit score is now 700 — the highest average credit score since FICO began tracking 12 years ago.
 Even though the average credit score may be slowly creeping up, there is still a very small percentage of Americans who are in the "800 or higher" club.
 Want to become a member of this exclusive club?
 Membership includes great interest rates on loans, great deals on credit cards, and piece of mind knowing you will be approved for just about any type of loan.
 Being in this club also means you have extra money to save because you are paying lower interest rates.
 Keep reading and learn how to get a credit score of 800 or higher and become a member of the 800 club.

 Get Your Credit Reports and Credit Scores